top of page

 The New South Wales Government proclaimed Goodna Cemetery as a Cemetery in 1859.

 The earliest tombstone dates back to 1864, but the first recorded burial did not occur until 1873.
 In the 1940s, bodies of former patients were exhumed and relocated to the Goodna Cemetery.
 In 1970, the remaining headstones at the Asylum were also transferred to the Goodna Cemetery.
-In 2024, more headstones were found amongst vegetation away from the current location and were moved to where the current headstones have been grouped.
-At one point, a number of the original metal grave number indicators that came from the original cemetery were gathered together and placed in two groupings to commemorate the patients.
+In 2024, more headstones were found among vegetation away from the current location and were moved to the area where the current headstones are grouped.
+At one point, several of the original metal grave-number indicators from the original cemetery were collected and grouped to commemorate the patients.

 Picture Ipswich taken in 1991, we see where originally the grave markers from number “3” cemetery were located at the Goodna cemetery before moving to where they are today, all together down the back corner

-Heritage documents for The Park have noted this in its endnotes, so I decided to chase up this document for its relation to the Asylum but all I could see were the familiar names of the first Medical Superintendent and asylum designer Kersey Cannan and former Wolston House owner Matthew Goggs.
+Heritage documents for The Park have noted this in their endnotes, so I decided to follow up on this document for its relation to the Asylum.
+Still, all I could see were the familiar names of the first Medical Superintendent and asylum designer Kersey Cannan and former Wolston House owner Matthew Goggs.

 Site today being maintained and cleaned the former patients are being looked after by a former Wolston Park Patient and volunteers